sgtsaughter/camera-management/README.md

 Create Assignment UI with check that won't let user create if camera or vehicle is already assigned.

 Add edit functionality for assignments.

+Possible requirements conflict - If the user needs to see all "current" assignments then what is the point of the deleted boolean.
+Should they see all the deleted ones as well, or should there be a separte tab where they can see the delted assignments...possibly make the dashboard get all assignments, and filter out the assignments with the Deleted flag that are set to false.
+When deleting an assignment, don't actually delete, instead use PUT to update an assignment's Deleted flag.